KiltedCode/khandaria-campaign/sessions/2021/2021-12-02-fresh-faces-in-the-city.md

 rides up, asks for who is in charge
 says needs to talk to who is in charge, Khanhold has fallen
 they say needs to go to Justice Hill
-name is `Cedric Tavanel`
+name is `Caedric Tavanel`
 guard recognizes the name, and had a restaurant in Ur'gench previously
-`Cedric` says he went to Khanhold to set up place there
+`Caedric` says he went to Khanhold to set up place there
 taken to Justice Hill
 find out doing well in north against Qublan army
 finds out there is word of a shape shifter so being careful

 brought and sit next to `Qa'dat`
 have disagreements about Stone Fist and Black Feathers
-`Cedric` believes Stone Fist are no good, from what he's been told
+`Caedric` believes Stone Fist are no good, from what he's been told

 Jump to Cat, as a tree
 gardener comes up, confused, knows something is wrong